hyperledger/iroha-2-docs/src/api/torii-endpoints.md

 Transaction statuses proceed from `Validating` to either `Committed` or `Rejected`.
 However, due to the distributed nature of the network, some peers might receive events out of order (e.g. `Committed` before `Validating`).

-It's possible that some peers in the network are offline for the validation round.
+Some peers in the network may be offline for the validation round.
 If the client connects to them while they are offline, the peers might not respond with the `Validating` status.
 But when the offline peers come back online they will synchronize the blocks.
 They are then guaranteed to respond with the `Committed` (or `Rejected`) status depending on the information found in the block.